Stevie Nicks: Artistry

-Standing at 5 ft 1 in, Nicks has stated she felt "a little ridiculous" standing next to Mick Fleetwood, who is 6 ft 6 in.
+At 5 ft 1 in tall, Nicks has stated she felt "a little ridiculous" standing next to Mick Fleetwood, who is 6 ft 6 in.
 For this reason, she developed a penchant for 6 in platform boots.
 "Even when platforms went completely out of style, I kept wearing them because I didn't want to go back to being 5 ft 3 in in heels", she told Allure in 1995.
 Over the years, Nicks has developed a style which she calls her "uniform", consisting of flowing diaphanous clothing, boots and shawls.

-Nicks' music encompasses the pop and blues sounds of Fleetwood Mac, while her debut solo album Bella Donna (1981) cemented her status as one of the biggest stars in rock music.
+Nicks's music encompasses the pop and blues sounds of Fleetwood Mac, while her debut solo album Bella Donna (1981) cemented her status as one of the biggest stars in rock music.
 Nicks has said that her vocal style and performance antics evolved from female singers such as Grace Slick and Janis Joplin.
 She admitted inspiration when she saw Joplin perform live (and opened for her with her first band Fritz) shortly before Joplin's death.
 Nicks owns a strand of Joplin's stage beads.
 She also commented that she once saw a woman in her audience dressed in dripping chiffon with a Gibson Girl hairstyle and big boots, and Nicks knew she wanted something similar.
 She took the look and made it her own.
 Nicks possesses a contralto vocal range, and her voice has been described as "gruff" and "feathery".
 Over the years, she has decorated her microphone stand with roses, ribbons, chiffon, crystal beads, scarves, and small stuffed toys.

-Philanthropy
+Style

+Nicks performing c.
+1980.
+She can be seen wearing a flowing black dress and shawls while playing a tambourine, both of which became some of her defining traits.